alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 2. Select Data collection and modification.
 3. Select Data streams.
 4. Select your website stream.
-5. Check that 'Enhanced measurement' contains 'Scrolls'.
+5. Check that "Enhanced measurement" contains "Scrolls".

 If scroll tracking is not enabled, contact the property administrator.